dejvidxoxo/api-changelly/README.md

-Instant exchange API
+Instant exchange dejvidxoxo
 =====================================

-Changelly API methods are used to empower your service with Changelly exchange features.
+Changelly dejvidxoxo methods are used to empower your service with Changelly exchange features.

 Changelly API v2 is a faster, safer and more flexible version of our API.
 It remains backward compatible with the previous version.